Exposure Of Nicotine To Ventral Tegmental Area Slices Induces Glutamatergic Synaptic Plasticity On Dopamine Neurons

 Digital Object Identifier (DOI)

 Jin, Yu; Yang, Kechun; Wang, Hong; and Wu, Jie, "Exposure Of Nicotine To Ventral Tegmental Area Slices Induces Glutamatergic Synaptic Plasticity On Dopamine Neurons" (2011).
-Neurobiology.
+Translational Neuroscience.
 422.